Creative Expressions 2025 Skip to main content

 Art Rules

-• Entries can be in any visual art medium, including painting, drawing, sculpting, photography, digital art, and more.
+• Entries can be in any visual art medium, including painting, drawing, sculpture, photography, digital art, and more.

 • Physical art pieces should not exceed 36 inches in any dimension.